TKMAX777/RemoteRelativeInput/readme.md

 RelativeInputClient.exe | ssh <hostname> /home/<UserName>/go/bin/RelativeInputServer
 ```

-  ☆ If your mouse disappeared hit F8 and go back to your Remote Desktop Connection Then choose RDP Input Wrapper and hit  F8<br />
+  ☆ The mouse cursor disappears during relative input mode.
+If you need the cursor, use the F8 key to switch to absolute input.<br />
   ☆ replace &lt;HostFolderName&gt; with the name of the folder of your account located in `C:\Users`